AndrasKovacs/pny1-assignment/DepTC.md

 Types are the primary carriers of information in static systems.
 It's desirable that we be able to make as much as possible use of this information, and do this *inside* the language.

-Polymorhic (or "generic") data types generate a rich expression language, in contrast to monomorphic types.
+Polymorphic (or "generic") data types generate a rich expression language, in contrast to monomorphic types.
 Consider the following data type:

 ```haskell
 data PairOfInts = Pair Int Int